SherryYu33/FRNetLite/README.md

-## FRNetLite: A Lite and Casual Network for Speech Enhancement
+## FRNetLite: A Lite and Causal Network for Speech Enhancement

 #### DNS Challenge 2020 non-blind testset without reverberation